5 Things to Know About Early Cancer Detection

 Medically Reviewed By: Huma Q. Rana, MD, MPH

-Cancer is often detected when an individual notices a change in his or her health — excessive fatigue, for example, or unusual bleeding, a lump that doesn’t go away, unexplained weight loss, night sweats, or a persistent change in bowel or bladder habits.
-Diagnostic tests can help determine whether these problems are caused by cancer or some other disorder.
+For most people, early detection involves an awareness of changes in their body and raising concerns with their physician.
+Cancer is often detected when an individual notices a change in their health — excessive fatigue, for example, or unusual bleeding, a lump that doesn’t go away, unexplained weight loss, night sweats, or a persistent change in bowel or bladder habits.
+A physician can help determine whether these problems are caused by cancer or some other disorder.
+But in some cases, more involved screening can be helpful.

-In people at average risk for cancer, formal self-exams for breast cancer and testicular cancer are of limited use and are not recommended.
-However, it is important to be aware of changes in one’s body and report them to one’s physician.
+For most people at average risk for cancer, formal self-exams for breast cancer and testicular cancer are not recommended by most medical organizations because they haven’t been shown to be effective in detecting cancer.
+However, it is important to be aware of changes in your body and to report them to your physician.

 Everyone should check themselves regularly for signs of skin cancer, such as a mole that’s new or changing in size, shape, or color, a new growth or bump, or a sore that bleeds and doesn’t heal after a few weeks.

 Screening tests are used to detect certain kinds of cancers when they’re small and easier to treat successfully.
-In some cases they can detect abnormal growths before they become cancerous.
+In some cases, screening tests can detect abnormal growths before they become cancerous.
 Removing such growths can help prevent cancer.

 The American Cancer Society and U.S. Preventive Services Task Force set screening guidelines for a variety of common cancers, specifying the age at which screening should begin and the frequency with which it should be done.